-- The kind of support they expect from their supporter. - The kind of information they share with supporters about whether they want to use technology. how they want to use technology and the things they find easy and difficult about using technology.
+- The kind of support they expect from their supporter. - The kind of information they share with supporters about whether they want to use technology, how they want to use technology and the things they find easy and difficult about using technology.

-In this toolkit we offer guidance regarding how each of the core beliefs and areas of knowledge might be enacted or enabled in practice.
+In this toolkit we offer guidance regarding the importance of five core beliefs and three areas of knowledge.
 For each core belief or area of knowledge: